robinsonkwame/adversarial_labeller/README.md

-# adversarial_validatior
+# adversarial_labeller
 ---

-Adversarial valdiator is a sklearn compatible scorer for model selection and is distributed under the MIT license.
+Adversarial labeller is a sklearn compatible labeller that scores instances as belonging to the test dataset or not to help model selection under data drfit.
+Adverarial labeller is distributed under the MIT license.

 ## Installation